Reduced classes and curve counting on surfaces II: calculations: Introduction

 In Section \ref{3f} we give some conditions under which the moduli space of stable pairs on $S$ is the whole fixed point locus of the moduli space of stable pairs on $X=K_S$.
 The most obvious case is when $\beta$ is an irreducible class.
 Another is when $K_{S}^{-1}$ is nef, $\beta$ is $(2\delta+1)$-very ample\footnote{By this we mean there exists a line bundle $L$ in $\Pic_\beta(S)$ which is $(2\delta+1)$-very ample.
 Recall \cite{BS} that this means that $H^0(L)\to H^0(L|_Z)$ is surjective for every length $2\delta+2$ subscheme $Z$ of $S$.} and the number of free points of the stable pairs is $\leq \delta$.
 A third example is provided by using only moduli spaces cut down by many point insertions (see also \cite[Section~5]{KT1}).

 So in these cases we compute the corresponding reduced stable pair invariants of $X$, not just $S$.
-By the MNOP conjecture \cite{MNOP1, MNOP2}, proved in the toric case \cite{MOOP, MPT} and the ``G\"ottsche case'' \cite{KT1}, this determines various reduced $\C^*$-equivariant GW\footnote{These are given by reduced GW invariants of $S$ with $K_S$-twisted $\lambda$-classes.} and DT invariants of $X$, which are therefore also topological.
+By the MNOP conjecture \cite{MNOP} (proved in the toric case \cite{MOOP, MPT}, the ``G\"ottsche case'' \cite{KT1}, and now for ``most" compact Calabi-Yau 3-folds \cite{PaPi}) this determines various reduced $\C^*$-equivariant GW\footnote{These are given by reduced GW invariants of $S$ with $K_S$-twisted $\lambda$-classes.} and DT invariants of $X$, which are therefore also topological.
 Note that in the toric case $h^{0,2}(S)=0$ so these are the usual GW/DT invariants.

 \textbf{Acknowledgements.} We would like to thank Daniel Huybrechts, Vivek Shende and Rahul Pandharipande for useful discussions.
-Both authors are supported by EPSRC programme grant number EP/G06170X/1.
+Both authors were supported by EPSRC programme grant number EP/G06170X/1.